devika7300/Spring-boot-ecommerce-app/README.md

 # E-commerce Backend Application

 ## Introduction
-This is a backend application for an e-commerce platform built with Spring Boot.
+This is a backend application for an e-commerce platform built with Java Spring Boot.
 It is designed to handle all backend functionalities such as user authentication, product management, order processing, and more using REST APIs.

 ## Features
 - **User Authentication and Authorization**: Implemented using Spring Security 6 and JWT for secure access to the API endpoints.